tcoppex/mbed-ble-hid/README.md

 ## Known limitations

-*Boot protocol*, which allows for mouses and keyboards to be used on a basic boot system, are layed out but not implemented.
+*Boot protocol*, which allows for mouses and keyboards to be used on a boot level, are laid out but not implemented.

 ## Acknowledgment